precice/precice.github.io/content/community/contribute/community-contribute-open-projects.md

 You need to [submit a proposal on the GSoC system](https://google.github.io/gsocguides/student/writing-a-proposal).
 The proposal has to follow the following guidelines.
 Not following will lead to automatic rejection.
 You can edit your proposal on the GSoC system until the end of the [proposal submission deadline](https://summerofcode.withgoogle.com/organizations/precice/programs/2026/timeline).
 Due to the amount of interest, we do not have the capacity to provide feedback on drafts.

-We are looking for proposals of maximum 4 A4 pages, in a PDF file.
-Longer proposals will generally be rejected, unless there is a good reason for that.
+We are looking for proposals of maximum 4 A4 pages, including figures, in a PDF file.
+Use the following order, and balance the pages as you want, while staying under the limit.

-**Page 1: About yourself**
+**Part 1: About yourself**

 - Full name
 - E-mail